brannm/academic-kickstart/content/publication/Khan2022APAchapter.md

 ---
-title: “Experiences of LGBTQ Psychiatrists in Residency.
-[In press]”
+title: "Experiences of LGBTQ Psychiatrists in Residency.
+[In press]"
 authors:
 - Murad Khan
 - Teddy G Goetz